TMS Therapy for Anxiety

 Anxiety disorders involve overactivity in specific brain circuits — particularly the prefrontal cortex and amygdala.
 When these circuits misfire, the result is persistent worry, racing thoughts, and the inability to “turn off” the alarm response.

 Transcranial Magnetic Stimulation (TMS) delivers targeted magnetic pulses to the prefrontal cortex, restoring normal communication between brain regions.
-Unlike medication, TMS doesn’t circulate through your entire body — it works precisely where anxiety originates.
+Unlike medication, TMS doesn’t circulate through your entire body — it targets the brain circuits involved in anxiety.

-Each session lasts 15–30 minutes in one of our 16 treatment centers.
+Each session typically lasts 15–20 minutes at one of our 16 treatment centers.
 You sit comfortably in a chair while a magnetic coil delivers pulses to the treatment area.
 There’s no anesthesia, no sedation, and no recovery time.
 Most patients drive themselves home immediately after.

 Why Choose NeuroStim?